pfilaretov42/cv/README.md

   - File > Export as > save as JSON
   - Find "Collisions marker" object and take `data` array
     - Replace data in `data/collisions.js`
+    - Make sure there are only two numbers in the array: 0 and 1109 ???
+Add test for this???
   - Find "Characters" object and take `data` array
     - Replace data in `data/characters.js`
   - Find "Special zone marker" object and take `data` array